SharePoint/sp-dev-docs/docs/design/web-part-levels.md

 ms.date: 08/13/2018
 ---

-# SharePoint Web part levels
+# SharePoint web part levels

-When designing a SharePoint web part, you sometimes need to have a secondary interaction level; for example, an item in a list or a individual photo in a gallery.
-This article explains how to use secondary state toolbars, default commands, scale, and interactions states to select an individual item.
+When designing a SharePoint web part, you sometimes need to have a secondary interaction level; for example, an item in a list or an individual photo in a gallery.
+This article explains how to use secondary state toolbars, default commands, scale, and interaction states to select an individual item.

-Secondary web part configuration and toolbars follow the same patterns as single state web parts, such as image or file viewer.
-Second level items can have their own toolbars and respective property pane to make it easy for authors to configure the web part with meaningful content and data.
+Secondary web part configurations and toolbars follow the same patterns as single state web parts, such as an image or file viewer.
+Second-level items can have their own toolbars and respective property pane, to make it easy for authors to configure the web part with meaningful content and data.
 Keep in mind that there should be a clear separation between configuration options in web parts that have two levels.
 We recommend that you keep the Source, Filtering, and Layout configuration, as well as any additional options that affect the web part as a whole, at the first level.

-Some example web parts to use as reference are:
+The following are some web part examples to use as reference:

 - Image gallery
 - Quick links